Abstracts: Frequently Asked Questions (FAQs)

 Q. Can I revise or withdraw my abstract?

 A. Yes, if you do this on or before June 10, 2019 (by 5:00 pm U.S. Eastern Time).
-Please visit the abstract submission page and select “Revise My Abstract” or “Withdraw My Abstract".
+Please log in to the ASHG Portal and select “Revise Abstract” or “Withdraw Abstract".
 Note: After June 10, abstracts cannot be revised or withdrawn.
 If accepted by the Program Committee, abstracts will be included in the meeting program and available as a searchable abstract on the meeting website.

 Q. Can I change the first/presenting author of my abstract?

 A. You cannot change the first author on a submitted abstract.
-In order to change the first author of a submitted abstract, you must first withdraw your abstract, and then submit a new abstract with the new first author information by June 6, 2019.
+If your name is incorrect, then you must withdraw your abstract, update your name in the ASHG Portal, and submit a new abstract by June 6, 2019.
+If the first author has changed, then withdraw the abstract and ask the new first author to log in and submit a new abstract by June 6, 2019.

 Q. Can I add an author or remove an author from my abstract?

 A. Yes, as long as you do this before June 10, 2019.
-Please follow the instructions under Revise My Abstract.
+Please follow these instructions.

 Q. What if the abstract outlines collaborative work that has been performed by more than the maximum of 30 authors?

 A. We recommend that, whenever possible, large groups or consortia be cited to keep the number of authors under 30.
 See Step-by-Step Instructions (step 8) for more details.
 If this is not possible, contact firstname.lastname@example.org for information on requesting an exception.
 If an exception is granted, directions will follow.